 The myProto pcb assembly production process aims to deliver quality fast.
 By combining software, high-tech equipment and a team of experienced engineers, myProto delivers prototypes of constant quality.
-By giving every product a unique barcode the process is fully traceable. myProto has all the information available about the components and the production process on every prototype.
+By giving every product a unique barcode the manufacturing process is fully traceable. myProto has all the information available about the components and the production process on every prototype.

-To come to the perfect PCBA prototype, myProto takes the following process steps:
+To come to the perfect PCB assembly prototype, myProto takes the following manufacturing process steps:

 Step 1: Traceability

 In the beginning of the assembly process, every PCB receives a unique 2D barcode.
 This barcode is scanned through the whole process and permits us to traceback: